Vuyo-Ndebele/SQL---Practical-1/README.md

 -- Q12.
 Find the total quantity of products sold.
 -- Expected output: Total_Quantity

+SELECT COUNT(*) AS Total_Number_Of_Transactions
+FROM retail_sales_dataset;

+-- The above SQL query selects all columns and counts the total number of transactions -- from the retail_sales_dataset table and only returns a row with total number of transactions.

+-- Q11.
+Find the average Age of customers.
+-- Expected Output: Average_Age

+SELECT AVG(age) AS Average_Age
+FROM retail_sales_dataset;

+-- The above SQL query selects only the age column and calculates -- the average age of customers from the retail_sales_dataset table.
+-- It only returns a row where the total average of age is equals to 41.

+-- Q12.
+Find the total quantity of products sold.
+-- Expected output: Total_Quantity

 SELECT SUM(quantity) AS Total_Quantity
 FROM retail_sales_dataset;

 -- The above SQL query selects only the quantity column and calculates -- the total quantity of products sold.
--- It only returns a temporary column where the total quantity sold is equals to 2514.
+-- It only returns a row where the total quantity sold is equals to 2514 and allocates it to the temporary column.

 -- Q13.
 Find the maximum Total Amount spent in a single transaction.
 -- Expected output: Max_Total_Amount

-SELECT *
-FROM retail_sales_dataset;

 SELECT MAX(Total_Amount) AS Maximum_Total_Amount
 FROM retail_sales_dataset;

 -- The above SQL query selects the total amount column and calculates the maximum total amount.
--- It returns the temporary column with the maximun total amount spent.
+-- It returns the row with the maximun total amount spenta and allocates it to the temporary column.

 -- Q14.
 Find the minimum Price per Unit in the dataset.
 -- Expected output: Min_Price_per_Unit